Salkantay Trek Short 4 Days

 2) If you are still eager to hike, you may walk from Hidroelectrica to Aguas Calientes for about 3 hours along the train track.
 There is a nice path next to the tracks through the warm paradise of the cloud forest.
 This is the same trail used by the American professor Hiram Bingham who rediscovered Machu Picchu after centuries of it being lost to the outside world!

 Once in Aguas Calientes, you can rest a bit before dinner or walk around this alluring place that has the feel of a California Gold Rush town.
 There are no cars in Aguas Calientes, so it is an especially peaceful place to be.
 At 7:00 PM, we will have dinner at a local restaurant.
-All the expenses in Aguas Calientes are covered by the company, including breakfast, lunch, dinner, and the overnight stay at our hotel.
+All the expenses in Aguas Calientes are covered by the company, including breakfast, lunch, dinner, and the overnight stay at our hostel.
 In your luxury room, you will have a private bathroom, hot shower, wifi, breakfast in the morning, and luggage storage while you visit Machu Picchu.

 DAY 4: The Most Important Day – Machu Picchu!Activity Overview: Touring Machu Picchu with optional hike